espegun/AWS/how_to_lambdas/README.md

 # How to Lambda (and Serverless?)
+Note - this README is about Lambdas in general.
+If you want to see how Lambda functions is handled for Origo Dataplatform, check the separate repo describing this.

 ## The purpose
 AWS Lambda is useful to glue together many different AWS components.
 The functions automatically scale up to handle actual demand.